Fluffernuttersandwich/Better7D2DbyFNS/README.md

 11. Interesting information about MO2 for 7D2D:  **It's a self-contained ModList!**

-This means it shouldn't stop you from having a concurrent game of Darkness Falls, Rebirth, Vanilla, and Better 7D2D by FNS.
+This means it shouldn't stop you from having a concurrent game of Darkness Falls, Rebirth, Vanilla, and Smörgåsbord by FNS.

 I would not use Vortex, or run Mods out of other not-self-contained packs because they will mess with other ModPacks.